How Five Stevens Point Firefighters Spread the Solar Spark through the Firehouse Family

 In a firehouse, trust is everything.
 And that trust doesn’t go away after retirement.
 In this group, solar didn’t spread because of sales pitches; it spread because firefighters were honest with each other about what worked, what the experience was like, and whether it made sense financially.

 Victor (solar in 2017), Doug (solar in 2020), and Dennis Kitowski (solar in 2020) were early proof points.
-Their systems and their firsthand experience helped make solar feel real and doable for the next households in the ripple.
+Their systems and their firsthand experience helped make solar feel real and doable for the next households in the solar referral chain.

 By the time Todd and Kim Becken started seriously looking, three firefighters in their circle had already proven solar worked locally.